bkvogel/kumozu/README.md

 ./main test
 ```

-Then run the matrix multiplication benchmark to make sure the BLAS library gives the expected FLOPS performance.
+Then run the matrix multiplication benchmark to make sure the OpenBLAS library gives the expected FLOPS performance.

 ```
 ./main matrix_mult_benchmark
 ```

-The result should probably be in the hundreds of GFLOPS for a recent laptop CPU and possibly over 1 TFLOPS for a high-end desktop or server CPU.
+The result should probably be in the hundreds of GFLOPS for a recent laptop CPU and possibly over 1 TFLOPS for a high-end desktop or server.

 #### Running the examples